5 Easy Steps to Get Your Pension Contributions Refunded After Leaving Germany

 If you know your insurance number e.g. the process will be faster.

-Unfortunately, the Deutsche Rentenversicherung will reply to you in German language and you will have to figure out what it means.
-Make sure to reply within the timeframe given, otherwise your application might end in a denial of your refund.
+Unfortunately, the Deutsche Rentenversicherung will only reply to you in German language and you will have to figure out what it means.
+Make sure to reply within the timeframe given, otherwise your application might end in a final denial of your refund.

 Many expats find it difficult to deal with the Deutsche Rentenversicherung because of the distance, language barriers and a general lack of insight in the German bureaucratic system and how to deal with authorities.

-That is why we have established Germanypensionrefund to help expats with the entire end-to-end communication with the German offices and to make sure, that you get a full refund.
+That is why we have established Germanypensionrefund to help you with the entire end-to-end communication with the German offices and to make sure, that you get a full refund.
 Feel free to contact us for further information or to simply ask questions.